IMB-Computational-Genomics-Lab/SingleCells2018Workshop/README.md

 ## Oz Single Cells 2018
 By Joseph Powell, Quan Nguyen and Anne Senabouth

+Please follow the instructions below to prepare your R environment, before beginning [this vignette](OzSingleCellsWorkshop.md).

 ## 1. Preparing the R Environment
-Prior to the workshop, please set up your R environment.
 Feel free to skip some steps if you have already done those steps.

 ### 1.1 R installation
 Please follow the R installation instructions [here](https://mirror.aarnet.edu.au/pub/CRAN/).